 Progress bars are unique to eBird Mobile.
 Just check out the “My eBird” section and select your location using the options at the top right of the screen.
 The results will give statistics not only on your end-of-year totals, but whether your current progress is ahead of last year’s total on the same date.
 Below, the fact that the 20 December total is 6 species behind 2015’s total can only mean one thing.
 Time to go birding!

 Anyone can adopt a patch; think of it as any park, walking loop, or birdy area that you like to visit regularly.
 Start tracking your all-time species total there and see if you can visit strategically to add new species.
 Use eBird Mobile to compare your 2020 totals to previous years.
 Select your patch in eBird to quickly access your stats.
 Best of all, check out the bar chart for your patch.
 Does your existing patch have gaps in the bar chart?
 Fill in those blanks!

 Check out the Illustrated Checklist for your county, state, province, or favorite local hotspot.
 Can you fill in any missing photos?
 Can you improve upon existing ones?
 Audio recordings tend to be underrepresented in many places, so a good audio cut, even with your phone can help fill a gap.

-With a single click, you can check for gaps and plan your goals for 2019.
+With a single click, you can check for gaps and plan your goals for 2020.
 For example, Calgary County, Alberta, has the highest species list in the province (356 species!).
 But if you click the two rightmost numbers at the top of the page you can see that 62 species need photos and 294 need audio.
-By spreading out our photo and audio coverage, the Macaulay Library will become ever more powerful to assess how bird plumages, songs, molt, etc. vary across the planet.
+By spreading out our photo and audio coverage, the Macaulay Library will become even more powerful to assess how bird plumages, songs, molt, etc. vary across the planet.